FullR/bembam/README.md

 Creates a `bembam` instance.
 Takes the blockname and any number of additional classnames.
 Falsy classnames will be ignored.

-#### `#mod(modifierName:String, conditional:Bool) -> BemBam`
+#### `#mod(modifierName:String [, disabledModifierName:String], conditional:Bool) -> BemBam`

 Adds the modifier name to the `bembam` instance if `conditional` is either not defined or truthy.
 The modifier will be rendered as `blockName--modifierName` in the result string.
+If three arguments are passed, the final argument is the conditional and the second argument is used as the modifier name if the condition is falsy.
 Falsy modifier names will be ignored.
 Returns the original `BemBam` instance for chaining.

 #### `#el(elementName:String) -> String`